10 Marvel Superheroes You May Not Know Had Queer Storylines

 Giant-Man was often an alias for the Avenger Ant-Man.
 Both Hank Pym (played by Michael Douglas in the MCU) and Scott Lang (played by Paul Rudd) have at-times been known as Giant-Man.
 But when computer technician Raz Malhotra stepped into the Giant-Man suit, it was revealed that he was gay and had a boyfriend.
 Maybe we can expect to see Giant-Man in a future MCU film.

-A hero in the films and a villain in the comics, Mystique has always been a favorite of gay Marvel fans.
+A hero in the films and most often a villain in the comics, Mystique has always been a favorite of gay Marvel fans.
 Former X-Men writer Chris Claremont has said that not only is Mystique bisexual, but she and her partner Destiny were originally supposed to be Nightcrawler’s parents — something about Mystique morphing into a male body for the act of conception.
 But at that time, the Comic Code Authority had a ban on openly queer characters.